High School Visits

 • Whenever possible, the high school library media specialist, with the instructor, will serve as the liaison to the SBU Libraries.

-• Students in grades 10- 12, or Advanced Placement and other honors-level classes, are eligible to visit.
+• Students in grades 10- 12 are eligible to visit.

 • There is a limit of 50 students per visit, with a chaperone/20 students.
 Classes will be held in the library’s teaching labs in the Central Reading Room.